 WHEN REAL TRAINS RAN IN WILDWOOD CREST

 Rail service to the Wildwoods was begun in the early 1900s.
 By 1909, a single track extended south on New Jersey Avenue from the Andrew Ave. station in Wildwood into Wildwood Crest.
 South of the Wildwood Crest station at Sweetbriar Rd. (photo, top right), dual tracks extended down and terminated below Palm Rd.
 A sweeping turn-around spur extended west on Forget-Me-Not Rd. to allow trains to turn and face north.
 (See Sanborn Maps drawing on left.)
 Note that New Jersey Ave. was known as Philadelphia Ave. at that time.
 The area of Wildwood Crest south of Rambler Rd. was undeveloped, and an inlet, known as Turtle Gut, connected Sunset Lake and the Atlantic Ocean.

 In the 1920’s, Turtle Gut Inlet was filled in, making it possible for the south end of Wildwood Crest to be developed and rail service to be extended farther south.
 The extended line ran along Bayview Drive into Lower Township, to Two-Mile Landing where a turn-around loop allowed trains to drop off and pick up fishermen at the docks and turn around and return north.
-A present-day aerial photo of the Two-Mile area (bottom right) shows the remnants of the looped trackbed.
+A present-day aerial photo of the Two-Mile area (middle right) shows the remnants of the looped trackbed.

 The photo (bottom right) from the early 1950s shows a passenger train on New Jersey Ave. between Fern Rd. and Palm Rd.